JSON Input

 • Real-Time Conversion – Output updates as you type; no Convert button to click.

-• Well-Formed XML Output – Includes the standard <?xml version="1.0" encoding="UTF-8"?> declaration and properly escapes &, <, and > in text content.
+• Well-Formed XML Output – Includes the standard <?xml version="1.0" encoding="UTF-8"?> declaration and escapes &, <, >, " and ' in both text and attribute values.

 • Nested Structures – Arbitrarily deep JSON objects and arrays are walked recursively to produce matching XML hierarchies.